GReD-Clermont/sRNAPipe/README.md

 # sRNAPipe
-a GALAXY-based pipeline for bioinformatic in-depth exploration of small RNA-seq data
+A GALAXY-based pipeline for bioinformatic in-depth exploration of small RNA-seq data

 Description
 =============